nilaymaj/Todo-App-Demo/README.md

 ### Running the app

+Firstly, replace the IP address in `app/components/notes.js` with your laptop's IP address.

-You should have `expo-cli` installed.
+Also, you should have `expo-cli` installed.

 ```
 cd app
 yarn